AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 1. Establish BGP between Aviatrix Gateway and VGW in Transit VPC
 -------------------------------------------------------------------

 a.
 Create VGW at Transit VPC for Direct Connect that connects to on-prem.
 Enable BGP to exchange routes between VGW and on-prem network.
 Follow `the steps <http://docs.aws.amazon.com/directconnect/latest/UserGuide/create-vif.html>`_ for details.
+For IPSEC configuration, refer to `this doc <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_VPN.html>`_ for IPSEC over Internet configuration guide.

 #.
 Launch Aviatrix Gateway in the Transit VPC.